doublep/logview/README.md

 one-by-one.
 Simply type `v` and whatever name you used when saving your first view.
 You can also use text completion to pick among all the defined views.

+To make choosing views even easier, you can optionally assign quick access indices to views.
+For this, activate a view normally (or have it just saved), type `V i` and enter a number, say 3.
+After this, the view can be quickly activated again by typing `M-3` or `3 v`.

 Remember that further filtering doesn’t affect view definition.
 If you want to change a view, save filters as a view with the same name